 “They’re pretty sharp it’s a hard plastic I saw some that are actually made out of metal and it’s not going to bend it’s not going to give.
 It’s going to just penetrate the skin the eyes or where ever else.
 Once you got it in your hands now there’s a lot of force behind it that can inflict injury.”

 The controversy, then, begins with Texas’ fairly lax weapons laws compared to other states, particularly in the case of open carry and firearm ownership.
 This comparison, though, falls flat when you consider the detailed and intricate process one must go through to obtain a concealed carry license and even purchase a firearm.

 Another compliance issue at hand deals with the way the keychains are distributed.
-Because the keychains are sold online, stores aren’t required to confirm the shipping location against that state’s knuckles law.
+Because the keychains are sold online (hello free shipping), stores aren’t required to confirm the shipping location against that state’s knuckles law.
 That’s on the consumer to check.

 While there are no calls to reform the law, South Carolina’s solution to the brass knuckle debate could be worth emulating.
 The state allows the ownership of brass knuckles and knuckle-like items, but they are only illegal if they’re used with the intention of committing a crime.
 This wouldn’t be a terrible amendment to Texas’ current law, but Texas isn’t the only state that strictly outlaws knuckles.
 Here’s the full list of states that have an outright ban:

 Other states have amended bans, similar to South Carolina.
 Some only ban metal or stainless steel knuckles, or use age restrictions, per Reference.
 Proponents of brass knuckles, though, believe that they should be legal under the right of self-defense.